dmonterom/face_recognition_TF2/README.md

 ## TODO
 * ~~The batch size must be bigger but the gpu is exhausted.~~ -> Now using batch 128 by updating the gradients after several inferences.
 * Further training of the net to improve accuracy.
 * Add quantization awareness to training.
-This is not yet possible in TensorFlow 2.0, as commented in [this issue](https://github.com/tensorflow/tensorflow/issues/27880).
+This is not yet possible in TensorFlow 2.0 because it was part of the contrib module, which has been removed in the new version, as commented in [this issue](https://github.com/tensorflow/tensorflow/issues/27880).
 - Test other network arquitectures.

 ## References